etternagame/etterna/Docs/BuildingUpgrade.md

 # Building Etterna

 Interested in contributing to Etterna?
 This guide is the place to start!
-Once you have the necessary [dependencies](#Universal\ Dependencies), you can begin clding on Linux, macOS, amd Windows.
-Typically, we are working off of the `develop` branch, therefore all pull requests should be made towards `develop`.
+Once you have the necessary [dependencies](#Universal-Dependencies), you can begin coding on Linux, macOS, amd Windows.
+Typically, we work off of the `develop` branch, therefore all pull requests should be made towards `develop`.

 ## Universal Dependencies

 - [CMake](https://cmake.org/download/) (Minimum version 3.14.0) - It is reccomended to get this package from the CMake website as many package managers do not have the latest version.
+Check yours before trying.
 - [OpenSSL](https://www.openssl.org/) (Version 1.1.0)
   - Debian: `apt install libssl-dev`
   - Fedora: `dnf install openssl-devel`